Pmunoz200/wellbeing_app/README.md

 ### **Future Focus Areas**
 - The app will expand to include habit tracking, meditation, and sleep management features, further enhancing its holistic approach to health and wellness.

+## 🛠 Technology Stack <a name = "technology_stack"></a>

+The technology stack used in Project Vitalis includes:

+- **Flutter**: A UI toolkit from Google that enables the development of natively compiled applications for mobile, web, and desktop from a single codebase.
+Flutter powers the client-side of the Vitalis app, ensuring a smooth and responsive user interface.

+- **Firebase Authentication**: A robust and secure authentication system from Google, used to manage user sign-in, sign-up, and authentication processes in the app.
+This ensures that user data is protected and accessible only to authorized users.

+- **Firebase Firestore Database**: A flexible, scalable database for mobile, web, and server development from Firebase.
+Firestore is used to store and sync user data in real-time, making it integral to the backend of the app for managing health logs, user profiles, and personalized recommendations.

+- **Gemini (Google AI)**: Gemini is Google’s state-of-the-art multi-modal AI model that powers the app’s core functionalities.
+It enables the app to process and understand various forms of input (text, video, audio), providing personalized and accurate health recommendations and improving the overall user experience.

 ## 🤝 Contributing <a name = "contributing"></a>